anchal155/ecom-show-vue-app/README.md

 # ecom-show-vue-app

-to run the demo application clone the repo on your local 2 folders will be there one is shop-frontend and other is shop-backend shop-frontend contains a code of frontend using VUe shop-backend contains a code of backend using nodejs, Mongodb local instanc
+to run the demo application clone the repo on your local vue-app with 2 folders will be there one is shop-frontend and other is shop-backend shop-frontend contains a code of frontend using VUe shop-backend contains a code of backend using nodejs, Mongodb local instanc

 need to install vue latest version install vue-cli latest version Install Mongodb mongoshell, nodejs latest version Not used Mongo Atlas as need to share the password and username in this